 When we sit down to write an article, or design a presentation, we tend to slip in an analogy.

-However, most of the analogies that we seem to come up with a “boring and tired”.
+However, most of the analogies that we seem to come up with are “boring and tired”.
 The reason why we struggle so much is because we're going about it the wrong way.
 And analogies – in general – should be written backwards.

 How do you write an analogy going backwards?
 That's what we'll find out in this article.